1540 Coordinator of Management Information Systems

 The Coordinator of Management Information Systems (MIS) is responsible for application programming activities and supervises the design, development, testing, implementation and maintenance of computer systems which support academic and administrative functions.
-The incumbent manages the selection, training and evaluation of the management information systems staff, coordinates the introduction of all new computer systems to campus, and assists the Chief Information Officer in the development of short- and long-range plans.
+The incumbent manages the selection, training and evaluation of the management information systems staff, coordinates the introduction of all new computer systems to campus, and assists the Director of Computer Services in the development of short- and long-range plans.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree is required.
 A Bachelor’s degree computer-related field is preferred.